ozmartian/vidcutter/README.md

 Working installations of **libmpv** and **ffmpeg** must be pre-installed for your specific OS.
 For Linux, package names are usually named **libmpv1** or **mpv** and **ffmpeg**.

 You will need Python packages **pyopengl** and **simplejson** pre-installed, via pip install or alternatives, and a working PyQt5 + Qt5 libraries installation.
 Windows users can simply **pip install PyQt5** to be up and running, Linux users should install a relevant PyQt5 package from their Linux distribution's package manager.
-Linux package names for PyQt5 are usually named **python-pyqt5** or **python3-pyqt5**.
+Linux package names for PyQt5 are usually named **python-pyqt5** or **python3-pyqt5** and will take care of the Qt5 side of things too.

 ***